CUFA BC is pleased to announce the winners of the 2019 Distinguished Academic Awards:

 “Dr. Balka introduced action research methods and participatory design principles into the research project, allowing us to engage fully with patients and diverse groups of care providers.
 This provided the research team with novel insights that were crucial to ensuring the applicability, usability and user-friendliness of the technology we sought to develop […] Throughout this journey, Dr. Balka skilfully navigated between the rigor and theory of the social sciences […] while ensuring that our application could be implemented in the complex and nuanced health sector to benefit patients.
 This would not have been possible without Dr. Balka’s insights, skill and dedication.”

 The ideas that flow out of our universities are the lifeblood of our economy, our political landscape, and our intellectual life.
 The CUFA BC Distinguished Academics Awards celebrate these ideas that contribute to the non-academic community and demonstrate the necessity and vitality of public university-based research and scholarly activity.

-On April 12, 2018 Drs.
-Thompson, Cheung, and Benoit will be presented with their awards at the Awards Gala dinner at the Law Courts Inn, in Vancouver.
+On April 11, 2019 Drs.
+Lachowsky, Menounos, and Balka will be presented with their awards at a gala dinner at the Law Courts Inn, in Vancouver.